epics-rip/pvDataWWW/mainPage/meetings/2014-07/BNL_agenda.md

 * **pvDatabase description and status** [Marty]

-    Description of the database and processing, and demo of examples
+    Further description of the database and processing, and demo of examples (con't from Tuesday's talk on the multi capability of pvDatabase).

 * **Discussion of V4 IOC integration plans and schedule** [Andrew leads]